Stop the Scotch Super Tax

 Data from HM Revenue and Customs shows spirits duty receipts for

-the Treasury increased by £114 million to over £1.6 billion between
+the Treasury increased by £163 million to almost £2 billion between

-February and July 2018 - up 7.5% on figures for the same period in
+February and August 2018 - up 9.1% on figures for the same period

 The SWA believes an extension of the spirits duty freeze would